How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 What to automate:

-Time saving benchmark: 20-40 minutes per day for a VA coordinating 5+ meetings per week.
+Time saving benchmark: A fully automated scheduling stack eliminates 20–40 minutes of coordination per day for a VA managing 5+ meetings per week across multiple clients.

 Data Entry and CRM Updates